Visit the world...right here in Spartanburg!

 Long a hub of investment from businesses all over the globe, Spartanburg is truly an international city, with residents from more than 75 countries and more than 100 international businesses.
 To celebrate Spartanburg's global appeal and its corresponding diversity the City of Spartanburg hosted its first International Festival in 1985.

 - All food & beverages are purchased with tickets.
-Three ticket booths are located along the International Boulevard of Food, on Converse Street beside the park.
-A few booths will also be located inside the park in the food vendor area beside Converse Street.
+Four ticket booths are located along the International Boulevard of Food.
 Each ticket costs $1.
 Tickets are non-refundable, so please purchase them wisely.
+All sales are cash only and three ATMs are located on the festival site.

 - Restrooms are located at the bottom of the hill on the left hand side of the park, and in the Pavilion on the right side of the park.
 Additional portable bathrooms are located throughout the festival area.

 Alcoholic Beverages: How do you have a German Bratwurst without a "bier" to go with it?
-You can buy a beer right beside the food booth from Germany.
-Brand new for this year, visit our Mexican Cantina in the Chapman Cultural Center parking lot.
-You can buy beer, wine, and margaritas (wine-based)!
-There will be daylong entertainment in the Cantina as well.
+You can buy a beer right beside the food booth from Germany near the top of Converse Street.
 Anyone wishing to purchase an alcoholic beverage must be 21 years of age or older, present a valid ID, and purchase a $1 wristband.
-Beer and wine are both available to purchase.
-They must be purchased with festival coupons.
+Alcoholic beverages must be purchased with festival coupons.

 Passports: Kids get your Passport under the Pavilion in the Kids Zone (right side of the park.)